psfoley/openfl/docs/tutorial.docker.rst

   $ tensorboard --logdir ./bin/logs

-Federated Training of the BraTS 2D UNet (Brain Tumor Segmentation)
+Federated Training of the 2D UNet (Brain Tumor Segmentation)
 -----------------------------------------------------------------

 This tutorial assumes that you've run the MNIST example above in that less details are provided.